-Set during the mid-1980s and based on Tom Clancy’s debut novel, The Hunt for Red October is the kind of action thriller that is rarely made today—one that emphasizes intellect and logic, intuition and political maneuvering over might and brawn, which is somewhat ironic given that it was directed by John McTiernan, whose previous two films were Predator (1987) and Die Hard (1988), two uber-macho red-meat examples of the pure action film that hit its zenith during the Reagan era.
-However, despite a third act gun battle and some tense underwater battles between rival submarines, McTiernan keeps much of the conventional action at a low simmer, always threaten to boil over if cooler heads fail to prevail.
+Set during the mid-1980s and based on Tom Clancy’s debut novel, The Hunt for Red October is the kind of action thriller that is rarely made today—one that emphasizes intellect, logic, intuition, and political maneuvering over might and brawn, which is somewhat ironic given that it was directed by John McTiernan, whose previous two films were Predator (1987) and Die Hard (1988), two uber-macho red-meat examples of the pure action film that hit its zenith in the latters years of the Reagan era.
+However, despite a third act gun battle and some tense underwater battles between rival submarines, McTiernan keeps much of the conventional action at a low simmer, always threatening to boil over if cooler heads fail to prevail.

 For his part, McTiernan steers his cinematic ship well, emphasizing the claustrophobic tensions inside the various submarines where most of the action transpires with his by-then familiar use of rack focus, intensely shallow depth of field, and refracting lights.
 Working again with cinematographer Jan De Bont, who had also shot Die Hard, McTiernan gives The Hunt for Red October a unique visual polish that, like the films noir of old, is long on compositional tension and short on outright violence.
 There are a few notable action sequences, including a daring attempt to lower Ryan onto a submarine from a helicopter in a driving storm and a tricky game of cat and mouse played by the three subs and several torpedoes, but where Red October really excels is in making us feel the constant heat of threat—that at any moment the wrong decision could unleash utter destruction.

 |The Hunt for Red October 30th Anniversary Limited Edition 4K UHD + Blu-ray + Digital Code Steelbook|